mohamedhosam4/ODC-Digit_Recognizer/README.md

 ## 🧠 Project Overview

-This project demonstrates a classic **digit recognition** pipeline using deep learning.
-The model is trained on the MNIST dataset and deployed with an interactive interface using [Streamlit](https://streamlit.io/).
+This project implements a **digit classification** model trained on the MNIST dataset.
+Users can draw digits on an interactive canvas, and the model predicts the drawn digit in real-time.

-Users can draw digits directly in the app and receive real-time predictions powered by a CNN model.
+The application is deployed using [Streamlit](https://streamlit.io/), offering a smooth user experience for testing the model.

 ---

 ## 🔧 Features

-- ✍️ Draw a digit on the canvas and get instant predictions.
+- ✍️ Draw a digit on a canvas and receive instant prediction.
-- 🧠 Uses a **Convolutional Neural Network (CNN)** trained on MNIST.
+- 🧠 **CNN-based model** trained on MNIST for high accuracy.
-- ⚡ Real-time feedback with a clean and responsive UI.
+- 📦 Built with **TensorFlow / Keras** and deployed via **Streamlit**.
-- 📦 Built with **TensorFlow** and **Streamlit**.
+- 🌐 Clean and responsive user interface.

 ---